 15 Little Ways to Enjoy the Summer When You're Trapped in the Office

-As you’ve probably noticed, summer has arrived!
+As you’ve probably noticed, the good weather has arrived!
 And we’re sure you’ve also noticed that your office is still operating as if it’s not beautiful outside.
 You’re stuck inside, staring at a stock image of a beach as your desktop background while your social media feeds get filled with photos of tropical getaways, Summer Friday activities, and tan lines.

 While you can definitely continue daydreaming of your next escape, you can also take matters into your own hands and learn to enjoy the season from indoors.
 While my tips and tricks won’t land you that summer glow, they’ll definitely help you scroll through Instagram without feeling (quite so) jealous.

 One of the best parts of it being sunny out is having the excuse to down fun drinks without feeling silly.
 And we’re not just talking poolside cocktails!

 To make a summery (SFW drink), all you need to do is check out these DIY recipes that you can make at home and leave in the office fridge.

 ’Tis the season to make a new playlist with all your favorite summer hits.
 Maybe it’s a classic like “Summer” by Calvin Harris, or perhaps it’s a song that no one else relates to summer but reminds you of your family’s annual beach trip.
 Or, maybe it’s just a compilation of every “song of the summer” from the past 20 years from Spotify.